Retailing Means Retooling: Smart Wine Merchants are Not Standing Pat

 Vine & Table, a large gourmet market in the Indianapolis metro area, established a Pick 24 table in January 2010, showcasing 24 wines under $24.
 BethAnn Kendall, the wine director, points out that deals on the table rotate frequently and often include bottles that normally sell for $30.
 The aggressively priced display is just one of the store's innovations since the recession began.
 Vine & Table has also ramped up its social media outreach, created a Champagne room, upgraded its website and become a sponsor of the new public TV series Vine Talk with Stanley Tucci.

-In general, these tricky economic times are keeping wine merchants more conscious than ever of the wine experience they can deliver to customers.
+Over-delivering In general, these tricky economic times are keeping wine merchants more conscious than ever of the wine experience they can deliver to customers.
 Randy Kemner, proprietor of The Wine Country, in Southern California, recalls over-thinking the recession when it first hit, tightening inventory and stocking more well-known labels in anticipation of people cocooning and seeking comfort in brands.
 He now says he was happy to have been misguided, and credits his customers with teaching him that his original strategy was still the right one.
 For The Wine Country, with an impressively global scope and strong autonomous buyers, quality is key, and people still recognize it along with price when searching for value.
 We never paid much attention to Robert Parker scores, and we are manic about wine and food together, says Kemner.
 The stupid era in America is fading, if not gone.
 You have better odds of pleasing people if you have picked quality wines.
 Interestingly, during the recession, Kemner adjusted The Wine Country's popular wine-of-the-month program to have a $15/bottle price cap, rather than $10.
 In April, a Cru Beaujolais was featured; in May, the $12.99 La Celestiere 2009 Vin de Pays de Vaucluse (red Rhône blend).
 Success at the higher price point did not surprise his staff, who are used to stocking eclectically and selling persuasively.
 The average per-bottle price at The Wine Country has only dipped $1 over the past few years, proving that there are plenty of people set on drinking well during the recession, even as they watch their pocketbooks.